 - For a comprehensive review of all transactions over a specific period.

-- When you need official proof of income, funds, or address for applications.
+- When you need official proof of income, funds, or address for applications like loans or visas.

 - For reconciling your personal financial records with the bank’s records.